Cloudflare uses various cookies to maximize network resources, manage traffic, and protect our customers’ sites from malicious traffic.

 __cf_bm cookie for Cloudflare bot products

-Cloudflare’s identify and mitigate automated traffic to protect your site from bad bots.
+Cloudflare’s bot products identify and mitigate automated traffic to protect your site from bad bots.
 Cloudflare places the

 __cf_bm cookie on end-user devices that access customer sites protected by Bot Management or Bot Fight Mode.
 The